kallioaa/ot-harjoitustyo/README.md

 mvn clean compile assembly:single
 ```

 And if you want to run the file.
-Run the following command
+Run the following command.

 ```
-java -jar filename.jar
+java -jar ImageChatter-1.0-SNAPSHOT.jar
 ```

-## Creating a checkstyle report.
+### Creating a checkstyle report.

 You can generate a checkstyle report with the following command.